-If you want the full set of 5 to have options for your kids (or a homeschool co-op!), PLUS a 15-minute video writing lesson from me and my boys, simply hop over to my shop where you can purchase the complete set of Veterans Day Letter Templates!
-You’ll be sent a PDF packet of resources including a link to the video class, a letter format sample, a Veterans Day Word Bank, a keyword outline with brain questions, PLUS the 5 Veterans Day Letter Writing Templates in the Poppy Theme featured above.
+simply hop over to my shop where you can purchase the complete set of Veterans Day Letter Templates!
+You’ll be sent a PDF packet of printable resources including a link to the 15-minute video writing lesson.

 More Veterans Day Activities and Resources

 Check out my guest post all about Veterans Day Activities & Resources on the Chalk Pastel blog where I share various activities we’ve enjoyed to observe this special day for our veterans.

 Are your kids really into writing letters?
-December is Write a Friend Month!
-Here are some kid-friendly letter writing ideas!
+Here are more kid-friendly letter writing ideas!